Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 *****There is an issue with the lastest version of Expansion-AI for the time being you will need to place your Loadout files into the profiles/eai/ directory with the Master.c and AISettings.json files until we can get it worked out.
 Also set the respawn time in both the init_eAI.c and patrolsettings.json to -1 or your aipatrols will not respawn until the next update*****

-This is a simple install to get AI Patrols up and running on your servers offline.Chenarusplus map.
+This is a simple install to get AI Patrols up and running on your servers map.
+Thanks to truedolphin it should now auto detect your map and generate some basic patrols for all of the supported maps listed below.
+More to come in the future.
 All loadouts were made with vanilla equipment and the init.c file has only been altered to include the needed lines of code to make the AI mod work.